-- (i) Site Plan Review Permit from the Planning Board. - (ii) All applicable State licenses/registrations and permits. - (A) If State licenses/registrations and/or permits have been filed but not yet granted, then the applicant must provide a copy of said application(s). - (B) If the applicant's application is approved by the Select Board, their approval will be contingent upon their State approvals, a copy of which must be given to the Town Clerk before business can commence. - (iii) Burden of proof.
-The applicant shall have the burden of proving that the proposed project, development or land use activity is in conformity with the purposes and provisions of this Ordinance and any applicable State laws and rules. - (iv) The applicant shall submit seven (7) copies of the application and all supporting documentation. - c) License Approval, Revocation or Suspension - (i) An applicant's license application shall be approved if the applicant meets all the performance standards set forth in the Land Use Ordinance and/or the conditions of approval set forth in their Site Plan permit. - (ii) The Select Board has the right to deny a license renewal if any of the performance standards set forth in the Land Use Ordinance and/or the conditions of approval set forth in their Site Plan permit are not being met, or if the business has a history of noncompliance with said standards and/or conditions. - (iii) The Select Board has the right to revoke or suspend a license if a business fails to remedy a violation within 30 days of said violation notice. - (iv) The Select Board has the right to revoke or suspend a license without warning if the business is found to be acting in an unsafe or illegal manner
+- applicant, and all abutting property owners by first-class mail.
+The determination of the names and owners shall be based upon the records of the local Assessor's Office. - (v) Action on complete application.
+Within forty-five (45) working days of the date of receipt of a complete application the Select Board or their designee shall act to deny, to approve, or to approve the application with conditions as are deemed advisable to assure compliance with the Ordinance.
+The reasons as well as conditions shall be stated in writing. - (vi) All time limits provided for in this section may be extended by mutual agreement of the applicant and Select Board. - b) License Application Requirements - (i) Site Plan Review Permit from the Planning Board, if applicable. - (ii) All information and fees detailed in Article 11, D) Permit Application Submission Requirements. - (iii) All applicable State licenses/registrations and permits. - (A) If State licenses/registrations and/or permits have been filed but not yet granted, then the applicant must provide a copy of said application(s). - (B) If the applicant's application is approved by the Select Board, their approval will be contingent upon their State approvals, a copy of which must be given to the Town Clerk before business can commence. - (iv) Burden of proof.
+The applicant shall have the burden of proving that the proposed project, development or land use activity is in conformity with the purposes and provisions of this Ordinance and any applicable State laws and rules. - (v) The applicant shall submit seven (7) copies of the application and all supporting documentation. - c) License Approval, Revocation or Suspension - (i) An applicant's license application shall be approved if the applicant meets all the performance standards set forth in the Land Use Ordinance and/or the conditions of approval set forth in their Site Plan permit. - (ii) The Select Board has the right to deny a license renewal if any of the performance standards set forth in the Land Use Ordinance and/or the conditions of approval set forth in their Site Plan permit are not being met, or if the business has a history of noncompliance with said standards and/or conditions. - (iii) The Select Board has the right to revoke or suspend a license if a business fails to remedy a violation within 30 days of said violation notice. - (iv) The Select Board has the right to revoke or suspend a license without warning if the business is found to be acting in an unsafe or illegal manner